 New York, NY 10017

 Vin Lee approached the group in 2007 about making an investment.
 Crushed under the debt of the Bailey, Banks, and Biddle acquisition and a $550 million line of credit from GE Capital, Finlay Enterprises filed for bankruptcy protection in 2009.
-Grand Metropolitan participated in the auction process through 2010 and acquired remaining assets of the company including the Finlay brand in 2011.
+Grand Metropolitan participated in the auction process through 2010 and acquired remaining assets of the company including the Finlay brands in 2011.

-Each year, Finlay Enterprises can be seen on the red carpet at the Golden Globes, Academy Awards, Grammys, and Independent Spirit Awards.
+Each year, Finlay Fine Jewelry can be seen on the red carpet at the Golden Globes, Academy Awards, Grammys, and Independent Spirit Awards.
 Vin Lee Jewelers, the creator of the tennis earring, has been worn by celebrities, diplomats, and even royalty, most notably at the Cannes Film Festival by family of the President of France.

 The Diamond Standard brand was sold to an affiliate of Jimmy Choo Limited.
 Vin Lee Jewelers also sold it’s Candy Shop facilities, an 11,000 sf private showroom in Bel Air, CA to former associates from Signet Jewelers, owners of the Kay and Jared brands and the largest publicly held jeweler in the world.

 The group also holds shares indirectly through Luxury Store Investment (LSI) in Zale Corporation (NYSE: ZLC) a leading specialty retailer of diamonds and other jewelry products in North America, operating approximately 1,820 retail locations throughout the United States, Canada and Puerto Rico, as well as online.